|GIANTS OF NORTH AMERICA by Mary Sutherland

 learned of there near approach, and he and his people leaped into their canoes and went to Corn Island.
 The dangerous whirlpools and the treacherous eddies, with which they were

 were almost as much at home in the torrent as Yellow Hair and his people.
 So that night while Yellow Hair was peacefully sleeping in fancied security.
 Hawk Wing and his braves were

 making canoes and getting ready for battle.
 Just as the sun was breaking through the murky sky of the east the canoes of Hawk Wing reached the shores of the island.
 Yellow Hair and

 his people were awakening from sleep and were falling on their knees in prayer to their sun god.
 They were in this position when the yells of my people burst upon them.
 Many were

 slain as they knelt, but Yellow Hair was a warrior, and though taken by surprise, he seized his battle-ax and valiantly defended his subjects.
 With his single-hand he slew more than a

 score of our people.
 Then when he was weary from fighting Hawk Wing confronted him.
 Behind Yellow Hair were his wives and children kneeling in prayer and in front of him were Hawk

 Wing and his warriors.
 The two chieftains sprang at each other with their battle-axes.
 My ancestor was used to war and familiar with all the tricks.
-As a result, after a
+As a result, after a terrible encounter,

 “Maddened by the conflict, Hawk Wing turned upon the kneeling women and children and slew them.
 He and his men kept up the slaughter until not one of the white race remained.

 Every single one of them had been killed and the scalp lock of Yellow Hair dangled at the belt of Hawk Wing.
 Till his death he kept it and it was buried with him.

 “Then the Shawnee took possession of the houses and lands of the vanquished people.
 On the island in the falls is a small cave, which was once known as ‘Yellow Hair’s Bath,’ but